Some rules for visitors

 - use flash photography; to take photographs or videos using selfie sticks, lightstands, tripods or any kind of professional equipment

-- leave paper, bottles, chewinggum or other waste: use the appropriate bins!
+- leave paper, bottles, chewing gum or other waste: plaese, use the appropriate bins

-- introduce knives and/or other metal objects into the museum; introduce any kind of firearm and/or dangerous material.
-Armed visitors (including those with a regular licence) may not access the museum; any special conditions must be notified and may possibly be agreed beforehand with the Institute Director.
+- bring knives and/or other metal objects into the museums; take any kind of firearm and/or dangerous material.
+Armed visitors (including those with a regular licence) are not allowed to enter the museums; any special condition must be notified and may possibly be agreed beforehand with the Institute Director.

-- Introduce animals, with the exception of guide dogs for the blind, servicedogs assisting the disabled and pets for medical/therapeutic reasons (pet therapy) with a certificate issued by doctors belonging to public health services.
+- take animals, with the exception of guide dogs for the blind, servicedogs assisting the disabled and pets for medical/therapeutic reasons (pet therapy) - which must all be kept on a leash - with a certificate issued by doctors belonging to public health services.
+We kindly ask for advance notice of the presence of servicedogs and pet therapy animals by sending an e-mail to firstname.lastname@example.org and attaching the relevant certification.

-Security personnel, identified by a badge and in uniform, are available to provide information concerning the museum’s collections and services to visitors.
-Staff are responsible for the security of the works on display and that these regulations are followed.
+Security personnel, identified by a badge and in uniform, are available to provide information concerning the museums' collections and services to visitors.
+Staff is responsible for the security of the works on display and that these rules are followed.
 Visitors must therefore comply with indications given by security personnel, which are authorised to intervene if necessary and even to remove anyone whose behaviour may jeopardise the safety of the works of art or who may disturb other visitors.

 Teachers are responsible for their classes; they must keep pupils together and disciplined and supervise that their behaviour should respect the place, other visitors and in general comply with the above given regulations.